JackEdwardLyons/jacklyons-me-beta/content/pages/portfolio/project-3.md

     - name: 'twitter:title'
       value: Project Title 3
     - name: 'twitter:description'
-      value: This is the project 3 description
+      value: >-
+        Explorate is a really promising startup out of Brisbane, Australia.
+The company has a massive vision to update the shipping and logistics industry.
     - name: 'twitter:image'
       value: images/3.jpg
       relativeUrl: true